RotherOSS/doc-otobo-installation/content/introduction.rst

 Introduction
 ============

 OTOBO is an open source ticket request system with many features to manage customer telephone calls and emails.
-It is distributed under the GNU General Public License (GPL) and tested on various Linux platforms.
+It is distributed under the GNU General Public License (GPL) and is tested on various Linux platforms.

 About This Manual